-Water samples were taken once a week during the 2012-13 summer A total of 132 samples were taken from the freshwater sites, and 84 from coastal sites.
+Water samples were taken once a week during the 2013-14 summer.
+A total of 154 samples were taken from the freshwater sites, and 102 from coastal sites.
 The samples were tested for the concentration of indicator bacteria (Escherichia coli in freshwater and Enterococci in salty water).
-These bacteria, while generally not harmful of themselves, indicate the presence of faecal material and disease-causing organisms.
+These bacteria, while generally not harmful in themselves, indicate the presence of faecal material and disease-causing organisms.

-Otago recreational water quality monitoring 2012/2013.
-The map shows the percentage compliance for each bathing site based on how often the sites exceeded the 'action' (red) level of the national microbiological water quality guidelines for coastal and freshwater recreational areas.
-For up-to-date results about bathing water quality, check our website (www.orc.govt.nz) during summer.
+Otago recreational water quality monitoring 2014/2013.
+The map shows how many times each bathing site exceeded the 'action' (red) level of the national microbiological water quality guidelines for coastal and freshwater recreational areas.